 Recruitment and selection into Clinical Oncology training posts across the whole of the UK is carried out through a nationally coordinated process run on behalf of the College by HEE London and South East (LaSE) Recruitment.
 Two rounds are held each year, one in the Spring and one in the Autumn.

-Information on available posts can be found on the Oriel website once the application window is open and on the LaSE Clinical Oncology page.
+Information on available posts can be found on the Oriel website once the application window is open.
 The Applicant Guide, which gives all the information candidates need can be downloaded from the Oriel website.
 Any enquires about the recruitment process should be sent through the applicant enquiries portal.

 An overview of the process and timelines is below.